aabbtree77/mona-lisa/README.md

 # Introduction

-This is my Mona Lisa, built in Lithuania around 1992, could have been the USSR of late 1980s.
-I was around 14, making my own digital clock, guided by my father.
+This is my Mona Lisa, built in Lithuania around 1992.
+It could have been the USSR of the late 1980s.
+I was around 14, making a digital clock, guided by my father.

 One does not often get to see unique things that have a purpose.
 Here is one: